County Guide

 Decatur

 Decatur (est. pop.
-25,000 — U.S. Census Bureau, 2023 ACS) is the county seat — a small, dense, affluent city that is fully surrounded by unincorporated DeKalb and the City of Atlanta.
-Despite its small size, Decatur is the administrative center for all DeKalb County court and government functions.
-Decatur has its own Municipal Court for city ordinance matters and generates relatively low criminal court filing volume given its demographic character.
+25,000 — U.S. Census Bureau, 2023 ACS) is the county seat — a small, dense, affluent city surrounded by unincorporated DeKalb and the City of Atlanta's DeKalb portions.
+Decatur has its own Municipal Court.
+The county courthouse, where Superior Court and State Court are located, is in Decatur.
+Despite Decatur's small size, it is the administrative center for all DeKalb County court functions.

 Tucker